kaicarver/textapi/README.md

     sudo heroku pg:psql -c "select created, message from note where created between '2020-07-03' and '2020-07-04';" --app "powerful-anchorage-09770"

-    sudo heroku pg:psql -c "select to_char(created, 'YYYY/MM/DD') as date, to_char(created, 'hh24:mi:ss') as time, message from note where created between '2020-07-16' and '2020-07-17' order by created DESC;" --app "powerful-anchorage-09770"
+    sudo heroku pg:psql -c "select to_char(created AT TIME ZONE 'CEST', 'YYYY/MM/DD') as date, to_char(created AT TIME ZONE 'CEST', 'hh24:mi:ss TZ OF') as time, message from note where created between '2020-07-16' and '2020-07-17' order by created DESC;" --app "powerful-anchorage-09770"

 and even pipe the first one directly into: